flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 As a object-oriented programmer, you might be used to a workflow such as this:
 1. Write some code
 2. Fix any errors reported by the compiler
-3. Run your program & interact with it manually (so-called "exploratory" testing)
-   1. If that yields any issues, then go back to step #1
+3. Run your program & interact with it manually (so-called "exploratory" testing).
+If that yields any issues, then go back to step #1
 4. Write some automated unit tests for your code
 5. Rinse and repeat 🚿

-If you follow the [TDD](https://martinfowler.com/bliki/TestDrivenDevelopment.html) (test-driven-development) methodology, your approach would look a little different: you'd write the tests earlier and interleaved with writing the production code.
+If you follow the [TDD](https://martinfowler.com/bliki/TestDrivenDevelopment.html) (test-driven-development) methodology, your approach would look a little different: you'd write the tests earlier and you'd write them as you write the production code.

 Many proponents of TDD claim it is superior because it yields better (software) designs, however I feel a more _compelling_ reason to adopt TDD is that it offers faster feedback.

 Regardless of whether you follow TDD or not, as a typical object-oriented software developer, a successful compilation (step #2 above) **doesn't give you very high confidence** that your program works correctly, or that it does so for all inputs & edge-cases.
 You need to write a bunch of tests (and have those tests pass) before having any semblance of confidence.